davidkennedydev/plain-text-to-database/README.md

 - [ ] Put data on memory structures.
 - [ ] Direct integration with table discover software (like Tabula) to get layout of file.
 - [ ] Discover desired layout of file using AI and sugest.
+- [ ] Describe a layout with repeated subregions.
+- [ ] Describe a layout starting with. (like end with delimitator).
+- [ ] Process subregions to diferent database entities (collections, tables, ...)

 ## Performace and Availability